 A: Ideally, you should bring any and all questions about the program with you to your first visit.
 You will have an opportunity to meet with staff one-on-one and this will be your time to ask questions.
-Our staff will have you fill out a form and register you to be able to recieve our services in the storefront location in the future as well as all of our vending machine locations throughout Southern Nevada.
+Our staff will have you fill out a form and register you to be able to receive our services in the storefront location in the future as well as all of our vending machine locations throughout Southern Nevada.
 You will not be asked for government-issued identification or any payment for syringe services, but there is an ID requirement to get a vending machine card (so we can make sure everyone only gets 1 card) and naloxone (in order to follow regulatory requirements).

 Q: Is there a fee?

 A: There are no fees associated with or services.
 Because of our upfront costs and overhead, we do accept monetary donations but most donations will recieve an in-kind donated gift in return!